YogoGit/SpringBootTutorial/SpringBoot.md

     }

-With the interface and the changes, your application should now compile successfully, but will *NOT* work properly, as there are NO users in the database to match, and there's no actual code that implements validateUser().
+With the interface and the changes, your application should now compile successfully, but will exit during runtime as there is no implementation of the LoginService interface that can be Autowired to the constructor of LoginController.

+There are also NO users in the database to match, and there's no actual code that implements validateUser().

 However, we're getting much closer to having something!
 Verify everything compiles at this point, and then we'll move onto the last